Omer-l/Charity-Run-Management-System/README.md

 - Developed a console system for managing charity runs utilising object-oriented programming.
 -	Incorporated multiple data structures to optimise the management of data.
 For instance, HashSet to prevent duplicates when searching competitors, ArrayLists for holding the list of venues and runners.
--	<b>Utilised:</b>: Java, Object concepts, Data structures, UML class diagrams, JavaFX.
+-	<b>Utilised:</b>: Java, Object concepts, Data structures, UML class diagrams
 <u>